 A Guide to Inventory Control

-Learn more about inventory control: definition, methods, types, and ways to maximize your inventory.
+Learn more about inventory control: definition, its difference with inventory management, methods, types, and ways to maximize your inventory.

 What is Inventory Control?

-Also called stock control, inventory control consists of systems and procedures for managing inventory items in a company’s warehouse.
-It monitors the movement and storage of goods in a warehouse to help businesses maintain a sufficient supply in good condition.
-Establishing an inventory control system enables them to satisfy customer demands and maximize profits.
+Inventory control or stock control is the process of managing inventory items in a company’s warehouse and other locations.
+It consists of systems and procedures that monitor the movement and storage of goods to help businesses maintain a sufficient supply in good condition.
+Establishing an inventory control system empowers businesses to satisfy customer demands and maximize profits.

 Inventory control is a key element of an inventory management system.
 Warehouse managers and production planners should adhere to the following activities and procedures in controlling their inventory: